-    Evidence suggests that they also bore two children who died young, for a total of 12 in the family.
+Evidence suggests that they also bore two children who died young, for a total of a dozen in the family.

 Joseph was trained in the manufacture of guns.
 Circa 1850, when the federal census enumeration was made, the family lived in Brush Valley, Indiana County, PA, and his occupation was recorded as "gunsmith."

 Heartbreak overwhelmed the family in about 1854 when their married daughter Rebecca Campbell died at the age of only 22, leaving behind a widower and newborn daughter Sarah.
 The baby was brought into the Esch's residence and raised there to adulthood.